BILY5354/awesome/README.md

 *   [flaskbb/flaskbb](https://github.com/flaskbb/flaskbb) - A classic Forum Software in Python using Flask.

-*   [PySimpleGUI/PySimpleGUI](https://github.com/PySimpleGUI/PySimpleGUI) - Launched in 2018.
-It's 2023 and PySimpleGUI is actively developed & supported.
-Create complex windows simply.
-Supports tkinter, Qt, WxPython, Remi (in browser).
-Create GUI applications trivially with a full set of widgets.
-Multi-Window applications are also simple.
-3.4 to 3.11 supported.
-325+ Demo programs & Cookbook for rapid start.
-Extensive docs
+*   [PySimpleGUI/PySimpleGUI](https://github.com/PySimpleGUI/PySimpleGUI) - Python GUIs for Humans!
+PySimpleGUI is the top-rated Python application development environment.
+Launched in 2018 and actively developed, maintained, and supported in 2024.
+Transforms tkinter, Qt, WxPython, and Remi into a simple, intuitive, and fun experience for both hobbyists and expert users.

 *   [mattupstate/overholt](https://github.com/mattupstate/overholt) - Example Flask application illustrating some of my common practices